NH Bird Watching

 Pittsburg – Connecticut Lakes Region

-This largest in land mass of all NH towns offers hundreds of miles of dirt roads.
-The Connecticut Lakes, many ponds, rivers and streams.
-A birdwatchers paradise.
+This largest landmass of all NH towns offers hundreds of miles of dirt roads.
+The Connecticut Lakes, many ponds, rivers, and streams.
+A birdwatcher’s paradise.
 Well worth the ride to boreal forests of northern New England.

 Mount Washington Valley

 Travel the secondary roads or take Route 302 and discover birdwatching opportunities.
-A walk up Frankenstien’s Cliff, or drive through Jefferson’s Notch will yield breathtaking views.
+A walk up Frankenstein’s Cliff, or drive through Jefferson’s Notch will yield breathtaking views.

 New Hampshire Nature & Conservation Organizations

 The Nature Conservancy: New Hampshire Chapter

 Concord, NH 03301

 Great Bay Field Office: The Nature Conservancy

 Ph: 603- 659-2678